-When we have talked about weaning before, we have tended to focus on babies over the age of one year old.
-In this blog post, we’re going to talk about weaning from the breast when babies are younger than a year old or even a few months or days old.
-As you know, you can consult the LactApp app for further information about weaning at any age and situation so you have all the information possible in your hands and you will be able to make the decision that best suits you at all times.
+When we have talked about weaning before, we have tended to focus on babies over the age of one year.
+In this blog post, we’re going to talk about weaning from the breast and stop breastfeeding a baby younger than one year or even a few months or days old.
+As you know, you can consult the LactApp app for further information about weaning at any age and situation, so you have all the information possible in your hands, and you will be able to make the decision that best suits you at all times.

 How to wean babies under one year old

-We could distinguish between babies younger than six months old and older babies, but the truth is that we will use the same pattern with all of them.
+It is possible to distinguish between babies younger than six months old and older babies, but it is best to use the same pattern with all of them.

-Things to keep in mind in relation to babies
+Things to keep in mind regarding the baby

-- When babies suckle on the breast they are eating; but they are also relaxing, making a bond, looking at their mothers, developing and learning.
+- When babies suckle at the breast, they are eating, but they are also relaxing, making a bond, looking at their mothers, developing, and learning.
 The need to suck is very, very intense for many months after birth.
 So it’s important to keep in mind that if they stop breastfeeding, they also stop having that sucking that they need so much.
-Especially in smaller babies, the use of pacifiers/dummies is something to keep in mind.
-But we must be very cautious and aware and, above all, be very careful with their use because, as with breastfeeding, pacifiers/dummies could produce satiety and make them eat less.
+Especially in smaller babies, the use of a pacifier is a good option.
+But be very cautious and aware of their use because, as with breastfeeding, pacifiers can produce satiety and make babies eat less.

-- Breastfeeding also works on demand, so we can offer the bottle as many times as they need, as much or as little as the babies demand for.
-It is important to offer the bottle as horizontally as possible, so that the baby can show hunger and satiety and won’t be overfed; this is called paced bottle feeding.
-Overfeeding is very common in formula-fed babies because the quantities suggested in the cans are usually much higher than what the baby really requires.
-We don’t have to finish the whole bottle, babies have to eat for the appetite they have.
+- Breastfeeding also works on demand, so you can offer the bottle as many times as they need, as much or as little as the baby demands.
+Offer the bottle as horizontally as possible so that the baby can show hunger and satiety and won’t be overfed; this is called paced bottle feeding.
+Overfeeding is very common in formula-fed babies because the quantities suggested on the cans are usually much higher than what a baby really requires.
+You don’t have to finish the whole bottle; babies have to eat according to the appetite they have.